top of page

 Namba lies in the Minami area, where you will also find the famous Dotonbori Riverside Promenade that runs along the Dotonbori Canal.

-Interestingly, Dotonbori is a man-made canal, bori meaning canal in Japanese.
+Dotonbori is a man-made canal, bori meaning canal in Japanese.
 This canal is also nicknamed the Tombori Riverfront, where you can step onto a canal cruise and see the sights from the water.

 You will see neon-lit signs on both sides of the canal and the streets leading up to the Dotonbori area.

-Neon signs around Dotonbori
+Fancy neon signs around Dotonbori in Osaka

 Dotonbori District Osaka

-Fun fact
+Fun fact emoji

 Osaka has earned the nickname 'Japan's kitchen', owing to its rocking street food culture.
 The areas of Namba and Dotonbori are laden with shops serving authentic Japanese fare like Takoyaki and Okonomiyaki at reasonable prices.
 Another speciality is a slice of melon bread filled with an ice cream slice of your choice.